Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Whenever Rúna gets playful with him, Ljörn finds it annoying to deal with, yet he lets it happen and plays into her horseplay.

+However, since Ljörn has a low sense of self-worth, he also has an underlying worry that he's too much for her to bear, and that she might abandon him for someone else.

 ### Arc
  - Positive Arc
  - FEAR &rarr; REALISATION &rarr; COURAGE